saibaba0403/python/README.md

   we got edit profile.videos,douts and answers

 # RESEARCH QUESTION
-1.why do we use eclipse tool instead of netbeans?

-2.why do not we put chat tool?
+1.why do not we keep online chatting tool?

+2.we can keep video chating tool so that students and faculty can access face to face

+3.we can implement seperate exam tool with videocam.